nucleome/nucleserver/README.md

 > If you don't have a genome browser panel to start with, please add one at first.
 The add button is in submenu of panels in the menu bar.
 After clicking it, please follow this little guide: "Click Config tracks → Click Config Servers → Input Server URI and any Id you'd like into table → Click Refresh Button to reload".
 ![screenshot](https://nucleome.github.io/image/configServers.png)

-> If you open a new genome browser panel, it will automatically copy the previous configurations.

 ## Install by compiling source code
 Users can download the compiled binaries for Linux, Mac and Windows OS as described in the quick start.